arquitectopaul/aws_data_engineering_athena_glue/README.md

 ## Testing

-1. Go to the S3Bucket named "*agawcrawler*" and upload the sample data csv file provided.
+1. Go to the S3Bucket and upload the sample data csv file provided.

-1. Go to the Glue Crawler console page and run the newly created Crawler "*testcrawler*".
+1. Go to the Glue Crawler console page and run the newly created Crawler.
 This will scan the S3 bucket data and automatically create tables out it.

 1. Use the following dummy JSON payload to run your Step function execution:
     ```JSON